 If you manage to lure yourself and the kids away from your resort while in Jamaica, then Zest is definitely worth a visit.
 Zest is a gourmet restaurant overlooking the spectacular cliffs of Negril.
 Chef Cindy Hutson and Delius Shirley offer an assortment of dishes- both Caribbean and international- that are prepared with delicious seasonings and spices that are sure to excite your palate.
 Zest restaurant also has locations in Grand Canyon in the Bahamas and Miami, so if you happen to be in those areas, you can check them out there as well.

-This impressive structure was built in 1894 and stands at 66 feet above ground and its light illuminates 100 feet above sea level.
+This impressive structure was built in 1894 and stands 66 feet above the ground and its light illuminates 100 feet above sea level.
 It currently stands as the tallest structure in the parish of Westmoreland and offers a bird’s eye view of the lush greenery nearby and the glimmering Caribbean Sea.
-Visitors can stop by the Lighthouse Park or grab a bite at the Inn nearby that offers local dishes you can enjoy before or after your tour of the lighthouse.
+Visitors can stop by the Lighthouse Park or grab a bite at the nearby inn that offers local dishes you can enjoy before or after your tour of the lighthouse.

 Tip: Want to take the kids to the waterpark every day?
 Children of all ages love the Pirates Island waterpark that comes with Beaches Negril.
 The best part?
 It’s all included in your stay.